Our Verdict

 Our Analysis and Test Results

-Schwinn is a big player in the home fitness market, and the IC4 is the top-of-the-line model in their range of indoor cycling bikes.
-In addition to its sturdy build, 40-pound weighted flywheel, and 100 levels of magnetic resistance, it is a smart bike with connected features.
-With more and more people exercising from home and latching onto the interactive at-home studio and virtual cycling trend, this was a compelling model worthy of testing.
-We found the IC4 to provide an excellent workout, a high level of comfort, and functionality with popular apps like Zwift, Peloton, and JRNY (it comes with a 1-year JRNY membership).
+The Schwinn IC4 is the top-of-the-line model in their range of indoor cycling bikes.
+A sturdy build, 40-pound weighted flywheel, and ample magnetic resistance make this smart bike with connected features a compelling option.
+Compatible with interactive at-home studio and virtual cycling workouts, this model is popular for a reason.
+The IC4 provides an excellent workout, a high level of comfort, and functionality with popular apps like Zwift, Peloton, and JRNY (it comes with a 1-year JRNY membership).
 It's also of great value, as it retails for significantly less than many other connected bikes on the market.

 Exercise Quality

-The Schwinn IC4 impressed us with its excellent exercise quality, which we find suitable for all fitness levels.
-This spin bike feels stable and sturdy, featuring a 40-pound weighted flywheel and 100 micro-adjustable levels of smooth, quiet magnetic resistance.
+The Schwinn IC4 impressed us with its excellent exercise quality.
+This spin bike feels stable and sturdy at high input, and the resistance was smooth and quiet.
 It can be used as a stand-alone spin bike with manual workouts or connected to popular apps like Peloton and Zwift, as well as the included JRNY app for a studio or interactive virtual training experience.
 This versatility gives the IC4/C6 a competitive edge in this metric.

-The IC4 is built around an impressively stable and beefy steel frame.
-Even under the hardest out-of-the-saddle pedaling efforts, the bike didn't flex or complain.
-The frame supports a belt-driven 40 lb weighted flywheel with ample magnetic resistance.
-With so many resistance levels, you can micro-adjust it to get precisely and never feel compromised.
-During testing, I rarely turned the resistance above 70, which I found plenty challenging for quad-busting intervals.
-The resistance is controlled by an adjustment knob located below the handlebar on the frame, allowing the rider to manually adjust it, whether doing their workout or following an on-demand studio class.
+The IC4 is built around a beefy steel frame with adjustable leveling feet.
+With abundant resistance levels, it was easy to micro-adjust.
+During testing, we rarely turned the resistance above 70, which we found plenty challenging for quad-busting intervals.
+The resistance is controlled by an adjustment knob located below the handlebar, allowing for manual adjustments, whether in a workout or following an on-demand studio class.

 While the IC4 is a smart bike with connected features, you can use it as a stand-alone bike for manual workouts without the need to connect to a device.
 In the bike's manual mode, you can start pedaling and adjust the resistance to your needs.
 You also have the option of setting a time, distance, or calorie workout goal through the bike's console.